Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/slack/README.md

 This tutorial assumes you have a Slack workspace with administrative rights.
  - [Learn more about creating your slack workspace](https://slack.com/help/articles/206845317-Create-a-Slack-workspace)

+This tutorial also assumes you have created a [Watson Assistant COVID Crisis Bot](https://github.com/Call-for-Code/Solution-Starter-Kit-Communication-2020#getting-started)

-Once you have a Slack Workspace ....
+Once you have a Slack Workspace and your Assistant up and running  ....

 ## Lets Get Started!